Head-To-Head Contrast: Xponential Fitness (XPOF) versus Its Peers

 Analyst Ratings

-This is a summary of recent recommendations for Xponential Fitness and its peers, as reported by MarketBeat.
+This is a breakdown of recent recommendations and price targets for Xponential Fitness and its rivals, as provided by MarketBeat.com.

 |Sell Ratings